MileHacker Logo

 • Healthcare: Japan has a high standard of medical care, with modern hospitals and clinics.
 Well-equipped facilities are available.

 • Emergency Services: Police: Dial 110.
 Ambulance/Fire: Dial 119.
-These numbers are free to call from any phone.
+These numbers are free to call on any phone.

 • Drinking Water: Tap water inside Japan is safe to drink throughout the country.

 • Food Hygiene: Food hygiene standards in Japan are exceptionally high.
-Eating street food or dining in local restaurants is generally very safe.
+Eating street food or dining in local eateries is generally very safe.

 Local Safety Environment